-NIST feel phrases are easier for people to remember because they are familiar.
-Then making people less likely to write it down.
+NIST believes phrases are easier for people to remember because they are familiar.
+This would mean that people would less likely write it down.

-Step 1.
-Use items that have purpose to you to use the power of accociation.
+1. Use items that have purpose to you by using the power of association.

-Step 2.
-Use items unique to you.
+2. Use items unique to you.
 Passphrases should be items that can go together in your head but hard for others to guess.
 If you can, incorporate numbers and symbols and use a mixture of capital and common letters.

 Ex.
-Objects in your kitchen, such as RedStoveFlowerDaisy.
+Objects in your kitchen, such as RedStove1FlowerDaisy2.
 Avoid items that are simple to guess, such as a child’s name.

-Step 3.
-Create a passphrase you can picture in your mind.
-See the example above.
+3. Create a passphrase you can picture in your mind, as with the example above.

-Best Option: multifactor authentictian when able to, which can be used with a fingerprint or code texted from your cellphone to allow access.
+Best Option: Multi-factor authentication when able to, which can be used with a fingerprint or code texted from your cellphone to allow access.